 Participants should be without a relevant qualification at Level 4.
 There are no fixed prior attainment requirements.
 Activities shall be delivered in Cornwall and the Isles of Scilly.
 Priority Groups Include: employed females, participants aged 54 and over, participants from ethnic minorities, participants with disabilities & single adult household with dependent children.

 We’ll also be working with partners such as Cornwall College, Truro and Penwith College, Exeter University and the Isles of Scilly Council and plan to directly address:

 - Developing pathways from vocational programmes to foundation degree and above.

 - Enabling fund to help reduce/remove barriers to participation.

 Register your interest today for:

-Use this form to register your interest in all the programme activities.
+Alternatively use this form to register your interest in all of the programme activities.